CBS’ Cowher: Chiefs, Bucs able to get to top due to coaches

 “Maybe there’s some thought about doing a three-man rush, putting Shaq Barrett and Jason Pierre-Paul outside,” he said.
 “You’re going to consume inside.
 And now put another guy into coverage, and maybe spy that guy with a Devin White, but also take away some of the intermediate routes.”

-With only 22,000 few tickets available and no functions to attend after practices, the true magnitude of the game won’t hit them until they step on the field.
+With only 22,000 tickets available and no functions to attend after practices, the true magnitude of the game won’t hit players and coaches until they step on the field.

 “Probably from a coach’s perspective, there’s less potential distractions than ever,” Cowher said.
 “When you think about the two weeks (leading up to the game), you put in like 75% of your game plan in that first week.
 You want to leave something for the next week to keep the players engaged.
 You want to keep things in its normal routine, the things that got you to where you are right now.
 You want to also allow them to enjoy the process because you know if you work so hard to get to the Super Bowl it should not be a negative experience.

 “We all know what the magnitude of the game is.
 It is the Super Bowl.
 You will feel it on Sunday.
-But it’s certainly the lead up to it that makes it a lot easier to stay focused on the game, and not really the event.”
+But it’s certainly the lead-up to it that makes it a lot easier to stay focused on the game, and not really the event.”

 Follow Joe Reedy at http://twitter.com/joereedy